mmbman/Katagiri/1979-06-11-Fukanzazengi-Lecture3.md

 ##### 1:43:56

-And then, as long as we have consciousness – consciousness always show you certainly flickering lights.
+And then, as long as we have consciousness – consciousness always shows you certainly flickering lights.
 Like or dislike, always.
-Because, we analyze death. *[unintelligible]* into our life.
+Because, we analyze death.
+We *[unintelligible]* into our life.
 So we always analyze.
 We fear death.

 But that death, we can see objectively, is nothing but flickering lights.
 Appear, disappear, appear, disappear.
 And the arhat can accept death: flickering lights.
 "Oh, flickering lights."
 So that's why people ask you, "How do you feel about death?"
 Maybe he'd say, "I don't want to die."
 "I don't want to die" doesn't mean "I don't really like death."
 That death is accepted by him just like flickering lights.
 That's why he said, "I don't like [death].
 I want to live more."
 But these words are very different from [if] Katagiri said, "I want to live more."
 That is very deluded. *[he chuckles]* Death; clinging to life.
 Well, for the arhat, same.
 But, there is humor, a kind of humor.
-"I don't want to die" – but, he knows peace, right before death.
+"I don't want to die" – but, he knows peace, right in the middle of death.

 And he knows, on the other hand, flickering lights.
-"Hey Katagiri - all these flickering lights push you, poke you.
+"Hey Katagiri – all these flickering lights push you, poke you.
 Tap you."
-[It taps] your back. *[tapping sound]* "Do you like death?"
-"No." "Do you want to live more?"
-"Yes, I want to live." *[unintelligible]*  You don't like death.
+[It taps] your back. *[tapping sound]* "Do you like death?" – "No." – "Do you want to live more?" – "Yes, I want to live." – *[unintelligible]*  You don't like death.
 But death says, "I will take care of you." *[he laughs]* "I will take care of you, Katagiri.
 Even though you don't like [it], death is good for you.
 Death will take care of you."
 So finally I say, "Okay, okay; that's up to you." *[he laughs]*

 Completely give up. *[unintelligible]* Because I, and death, and life, are all the same.
 Come and go – just the same.
 So, maybe for arhat, his life is very peaceful, his death is very peaceful.
 But for Zen master ... [someone] says, "Would you give me a certain wonderful message for disciples, because you are dying, please?
 We need final words."
 [The Zen Master] said, "I don't want to die." *[he laughs]* This is final words for him.
 That means, watch out; you should know flickering lights, right in the middle of death, tapping your back, always.
 But even your back, it is your life.
 So, all you have to do is, you please die.
 Death always tapping your back.
 That's what he expressed to him.
 There is kind of humor, but, it is really true.